Cash Flow Statement Class 12: Format & Tips | CBSE Accountancy

 Classification of Business Activities

-As per the chapter of Cash Flow Statement class 12 and the Accounting Standard-3 (revised), the changes that are resulting in the inflows and outflows of cash and cash equivalents are classified into 3 business activities namely:
+As per the chapter on Cash Flow Statement class 12 and the Accounting Standard-3 (revised), the changes that result in the inflows and outflows of cash and cash equivalents are classified into three business activities.
+Each category reflects a different aspect of a company’s operations.
+The three activities are as follows:

 Cash Flow from Operating Activities